 By disrupting cytokinin-induced root apical dominance, auxins promote the growth of new roots.
 Auxins play a crucial but indirect role in drought tolerance since a robust root system is essential.
 Endogenous auxin production is restricted by drought stress, typically when ethylene and abscisic acid contents rise.
 Nevertheless, exogenous application of indole-3-yl-aceticacid enhanced net photosynthesis and stomatal conductance in cotton.
 One auxin that occurs naturally is indole-3-butyric acid.
 Indole-3-butyric acid synthesis in maize is increased by drought stress and the application of abscisic acid.

 It was recently discovered that Arabidopsis's indole-3-butyric acid synthetase is also drought-inducible.
-Studies using ethylene glycol tetra-acetic acid and indole-3-acetic acid revealed that auxin and calcium are involved in the signaling processes of proline accumulation caused by drought.
+Studies using ethylene glycol tetra-acetic acid and indole-3-acetic acid revealed that auxin and calcium are involved in the signalling processes of proline accumulation caused by drought.
 The development of short, tuberized, hairless roots is a sign of drought rhizogenesis, an adaptive mechanism that takes place during progressive drought stress and is observed in Brassicaceae and related families.
 When rehydrated, these roots can withstand an extended period of drought and grow a new, functional root system.
 The gibberrelic acid biosynthesis mutant ga5 showed a significant increase in drought rhizogenesis, indicating that some gibberrelic acids may also be involved in this process.

 Drought is one of the many environmental stresses that cause the production of abscisic acid, a growth inhibitor.
 Abscisic acid is accumulated by all plants in response to drought and numerous other stresses.
 All flowering plants contain abscisic acid, which is widely known to be a stress hormone that controls gene expression and signals the start of processes related to drought and other environmental stresses.
 It has been suggested that in drought stress, cytokinin and abscisic acid play opposing roles.
 Under water stress, an increase in abscisic acid and a decrease in cytokinin levels promote stomatal closure and reduce water loss through transpiration.
 Abscisic acid levels usually increase due to increased synthesis when plants wilt.